luc-github/ESP3D/wiki/Install-Instructions.md

 ## Full ESP erase

-There are several options to erase flash:
+There are several options to erase flash configuration:

+- Execute `[ESP444]RESET` after upload and restart the board
 - In Arduino IDE, you can configure erase method in tools->Erase Flash->All Flash content.
 This will erase whole memory at next upload.
 - Using PlatformIO if there is a target Patform->Erase Flash for your board
 - Using [esptool](https://github.com/espressif/esptool) with command `esptool.exe --chip auto erase_flash`